 - Now slice the roll into 1” pieces (or “pinwheels”) and you’ll have a series of bite-sized treats.

-Editor’s Note: You can optionally add in some thinly sliced cucumber, shaved carrots, pickle, baby spinach, or basil for additional flavor.
+You can optionally add in some fresh vegetables, like thinly sliced cucumber, shaved carrots, baby spinach, as well as pickles, chives, or basil for additional flavor.

 You’ll want to keep these cool for your ride.
 This large lightweight collapsible cooler is great because you can fold it up to save space when you’re done using it.

 Generally mozzarella, but sometimes made with cheddar cheese, individually wrapped string cheese is a handy snack for a road trip.
 Plus the best part is it’s fun to pull apart!